Alpaca84/Multi-Agent-Intelligent-Warehouse/README.md

 ### **Enhanced Vector Search Optimization** - (NEW)

-The system now features **advanced vector search optimization** for significantly improved accuracy and performance:
+The system features **advanced vector search optimization** for improved accuracy and performance with intelligent chunking, evidence scoring, and smart query routing.
+See [docs/retrieval/01-evidence-scoring.md](docs/retrieval/01-evidence-scoring.md) for detailed implementation.

 #### **Intelligent Chunking Strategy**
 - **512-token chunks** with **64-token overlap** for optimal context preservation